zakaria-narjis/zakaria-narjis/README.md

 # Welcome to My GitHub Profile

 Hello!
-I'm an ex-electrical engineer with an MSc in Robotics and Autonomous Systems from the University of Lübeck, Germany.
+I'm an ML engineer/researcher with an MSc in Robotics and Autonomous Systems from the University of Lübeck, Germany.

 ---